-- High contrast ratios between face of wall sconce and wall surface should be avoided. - Large vertical surface areas of high luminance that may contribute to eye adaptation problems should be avoided. - Dark finishes should be avoided, as should bright surfaces set against dark backgrounds. - Reflected glare from specular finishes should be limited. - The slower adaptation rates of geriatric patients should be accommodated by the use of higher illuminance levels in daylight transition zones.
+- Avoid high contrast ratios between face of wall sconce and wall surface. - Avoid large vertical surface areas of high luminance that may contribute to eye adaptation problems. - Identify dark finishes, and avoid bright surfaces set against dark backgrounds. - Limit reflected glare from specular finishes. - Accommodate the slower adaptation rates of geriatric patients by increasing illumination levels in daylight transition zones.

-8.3.1.9 Psychiatric Units.
+8.1.9 Psychiatric Units.
 Psychiatric or behavioral health patient rooms are generally designed to maximize patient safety from a greater risk of self-inflicted harm.
 As a result, special considerations are given when designing lighting systems for these spaces.

 Behavioral health patient rooms are often used for longer duration stays than medical patient rooms.
 Comforting environments with a sense of privacy are important.
 Patients are typically ambulatory and encouraged to leave their rooms for therapy and social interaction.
 It is also important to note that local and state or provincial mental health regulatory agencies may have additional facility design requirements.
 Design professionals should be aware of all regulatory requirements.
 Seclusion treatment rooms are used for short-term occupancy for patients who may be new to the facility or in some state of agitation.
-These rooms are generally free of furnishings and utilize soft-surface walls and flooring.
+These rooms are generally free of furnishings and utilize softsurface walls and flooring.
 Luminaires are located in the ceiling outside of the reach of patients.
-Additional information on seclusion rooms is provided in Section 8.4.4 Seclusion Rooms.

 There are times when psychiatric patients require medical care.
-These medical care rooms should be designed for the medical needs while addressing safety requirements (see also Figure 8-26):
+These medical care rooms should be designed for the medical needs while addressing the safety requirements described below (see also Figure 51).

-- All devices should be tamperproof. - Luminaire construction and mounting should not create ligature (binding) attachment points, should utilize vandal-proof, impact-resistant construction, and should not provide any opportunities for contraband to be concealed. - Screws should be captive to prevent them from being accidentally left behind after servicing luminaires. - Polycarbonate lenses are often recommended due to their ruggedness and resistance to breakage. - The luminaire should be secured to the ceiling to prevent its removal by patients seeking a means of self-harm or access into the interstitial space. - Portable luminaires, such as table lamps, should not be used in these rooms.
+- All devices should be tamperproof. - Luminaire construction and mounting should not create ligature (binding) attachment points, should utilize vandal-proof, impact-resistant construction, and should not provide any opportunities for contraband to be concealed. - Screws should be captive to prevent them from being accidentally left behind after servicing luminaires. - Polycarbonate lenses are often recommended due to their ruggedness and resistance to breakage. - The fixture should be secured to the ceiling to prevent its removal by patients seeking a means of self-harm or access into the interstitial space. - Portable luminaires, such as table lamps, should not be used in these rooms.